Emir Sahiti: Senior

 "I am very happy and proud to have joined the Kosovo national team.
 I will give my best for this jersey, because I grew up here and I feel extremely good being part of the Dardanians."

 — —Sahiti shares his first impression after deciding to play for Kosovo.

-On 28 December 2021, the Football Federation of Kosovo announced that Sahiti had decided to represent their national team.
-On 18 March 2022, Sahiti received a call-up from Kosovo for friendly matches against Burkina Faso and Switzerland, but due to injury, could not be part of the national team.
+On 28 December 2021, the Football Federation of Kosovo announced that Sahiti had decided to represent the national team.
+On 18 March 2022, Sahiti received a call-up for friendly matches against Burkina Faso and Switzerland, but due to injury, he was unable to join the squad.

-His debut with Kosovo came on 9 June in the 2022–23 UEFA Nations League match against Northern Ireland after coming on as a substitute at 88th minute in place of Milot Rashica.
+His debut for Kosovo came on 9 June 2022 in the UEFA Nations League match against Northern Ireland after coming on as a substitute in the 88th minute in place of Milot Rashica.

-On 15 October 2024, he scored his first goal for Kosovo during an 2024–25 UEFA Nations League C game against Cyprus.
+On 15 October 2024, he scored his first goal for Kosovo during a 2024–25 UEFA Nations League C match against Cyprus.

 Personal life

-Sahiti was born in Zemun, FR Yugoslavia to Albanian parents from Medveđa, and is the younger brother of Kosovo international Suad Sahiti.
+Sahiti was born in Zemun, FR Yugoslavia, to Albanian parents from Medveđa, and is the younger brother of Kosovo international Suad Sahiti.